 (the Wall Street BANKER TURNED BUDDHIST philanthropist)

-“It started in kind of a cynical way, because, well, you know, I worked for 23 years on Wall Street, so I was ‘business guy’ and I came over here completely sceptical, completely sarcastic,” James tells me as we sit on the cement floor of a tiny, smokey room, tucked in the slums on the outskirts of Kathmandu. “… And that’s when I thought, ‘oh wow, this is really something.
+“It started in kind of a cynical way, because, well, you know, I worked for 23 years on Wall Street, so I was ‘business guy’ and I came over here completely sceptical, completely sarcastic,” James Hopkins tells me as we sit on the cement floor of a tiny, smokey room, tucked in the slums on the outskirts of Kathmandu. “… And that’s when I thought, ‘oh wow, this is really something.
 I’m talking about actually helping people, here are the people, you know.
-Now what are you going to do?’“ James opens up in an incredibly candid interview, from what generosity really means, the difficulties of start-ups in a foreign country and the biggest life lessons he’s learnt as we celebrate 10 years of non-profit Quilts for Kids Nepal.
+Now what are you going to do?’“ Hopkins opens up in an incredibly candid interview, from what generosity really means, the difficulties of start-ups in a foreign country and the biggest life lessons he’s learnt as we celebrate 10 years of non-profit Quilts for Kids Nepal.

 03 Fatima falfouli & karin reinders